the-hoki/schocken-app/README.md

-Version 0.2
-- Improved for mobile phones
-- Popup for "Schock-Aus!"
+Web-App for a Scoreboard for the dice game "Schocken"